bogdan-nikitin/mc-book/README.md

 insert large texts into books in Minecraft, by generating the /give command or splitting the text into pages for later copying manually.

+All other text insertion utilities that I found did not take into account the fact that Minecraft book uses proportional font, and therefore, you need to divide the text not by the number of characters, but by their total width.
+You must also take into account that bold characters have a different width.
+This app takes all these factors into account and divides the text into pages in an optimal way.

 The web application is available at the link https://share.streamlit.io/bogdan-nikitin/mc-book/feature/web-streamlit/web.py